JOY199603/2017.M3.TQF-Forcasting-price-change-on-IPO-day/README.md

 Neural Network	| 0.772

 ## 5. Summary
+Model result:
+ * (1) PCA has no improvement to this data
+ * (2) By using K-fold and calculating the mean auc, all the model has mean auc above 0.6 Neural network&svm has significant better result 0.772 and 0.863 Features impact:
  * (1) Using the randon forest to test the importance of variables and find that backdoor、IPO-type、Investment Banks are more unimpotant.
  * (2) IPO_DATE，IPO_PRICE，IPO_AMOUNT，IPO_EXPENSE，and IPO_board have more significant impact to the return
  * (3) The IPO_PRICE and IPO_TIME have negative impact to the return.